bahamat/cf-primer/cf-primer.md

 # Declarative is Descriptive

 Declarative moves from chaos to order.
-It is not a list of steps to arrive at a state but merely a **description** of the desired state.
+It is not a list of steps to arrive achiev an outcome but a **description** of the desired state.
 Because of this any deviation from the desired state can be detected and corrected.

 In other words, a declarative system can begin in *any* state, not simply a known state, and transform into the desired state.